astroxr/ARStellarEvolution/README.md

 2. The functionality of the app is complete.

-3. Lastly need to redesign supernova phase in AR.
+3. Lastly need to redesign supernova phase and transitions from nebulas phases to others in AR.